 There was a Roland Stop on the Oregon Electric line.

-We think the Roland bridge carried pedestrians from today's SW 10th in South Burlingame over Stephens Creek to the Roland stop.
+We think the Roland bridge carried pedestrians and the occasional automobile from today's SW 10th in South Burlingame over Stephens Creek to the Roland stop.

-The 3-car train is where I-5 lanes are now.
+The three-car train is where I-5 lanes are now.

 Autos could evidently use the bridge to cross the creek for whatever reason.
 (See next air photo.)

-Further to the right would be The Red Electric line in the trees and the future site of Fred Meyer.
-A Capitol Hill can be seen at top left.
+Further to the right would be The Red Electric line in the trees.
+Capitol Hill can be seen at top left, above the future site of the Fred Meyer store.

 We think the Oregon Electric trestle shown in the previous section must be hiding behind the trees in the photo above.